schrockwell/bodyguard/README.md

 end
 ```

-### Suggestion: Controller Policies
+#### Controller Policies

 What if you have a Phoenix controller that doesn't correspond to one particular resource?
-Or, maybe you just want to customize how that controllers' actions are locked down.
+Or, maybe you just want to customize how that controller's actions are locked down.

 Try creating a policy for the controller itself. `MyApp.FooController.Policy` is completely acceptable.

+#### Authorize Entire Controllers and Router Pipelines

+TODO

 ## Not What You're Looking For?

-Check out these other Elixir authorization libraries:
+Check out these other libraries:

 * [Canada](https://github.com/jarednorman/canada)
 * [Canary](https://github.com/cpjk/canary)